Mohit7076A/URL-Shortener/README.md

 A simple website was made through NodeJS , MongoDB, EJS, HTML and CSS.
 This website could be improved by hosting , making UI better , etc. but overall it is still responsive and working perfect.

 Before this project, I only knew some basic HTML and CSS, and a bit of Javascript(variables and loops).
 I learned whole new consepts for making backends of a website and linking it with database and the frontend.
 About database, MongoDB is the next thing I learned which I find easy to use than MySQL.
 NodeJS was also a new word for me, but I now I know basics of NodeJS and express JS.
-I want to furthur increase my learninng by building more of such projects and learning new things which would be related to those.
+I want to further increase my learninng by building more of such projects and learning new things which would be related to those.

 I hope you would like this project.
 Thanks for watching 😊...